CHCAA-EDUX/scientific-computing-01/CURRICULUM.md

 * Branches
 * Pull requests

-*Note*: We will no spent too much time going over git basics to please read before the class.
+*Note*: We will not spent too much time going over git basics to please read before the class.

 ## Literature